kchain-solutions/ERC721-validation/README.md

 npm run codegen
 npm run deploy
 ```
-Here is a query example to retireve successful validations
+Here is a query example to retrieve successful validations
 ![](./img/thegraph.png)

 If you need further clarification on the use of the code, do not hesitate to contact me for advice